 Its extremely burly zipper seems a bit overkill, but we understand that the biggest complaint in sleeping bag reviews is that the zippers often catch on the shell material.
 Feathered Friends has discovered a way to make sure this doesn't happen.
 The #5 YKK two-way, separating zipper with locking sliders and the burly zipper liner fabric makes it virtually impossible to catch fabric in the zipper.
 Other models featured zippers that seemed to snag at the most inopportune times.
 The Egret's zip guard fabric is crinkly sounding and doesn't help with the "Sun Chip" bag effect.
-We like that it comes in three different colors, the purple is our favorite and the orange less so because it's the most likely one to show dirt quickly.
+We like that it comes in three different colors.

 The Egret is one of the most expensive bags in this review, and we think it's worth every penny.
 This is a bag that's worth saving up for a little longer, as it will last you a long time with proper care and is super versatile.

 This high-quality product consists of top of the line materials, and the company is an industry leader.
 The Feathered Friends Egret 20 UL is lightweight, warm, and comfortable, and is our favorite choice for long backpacking trips in the mountains.
 It wins our Editors' Choice Award for all of these reasons.